Scorpionfishes and Rockfishes: Family Scorpaenidae

 Bait and Tackle: Light to moderate tackle, high/low leader and size 6 or 4 hooks seem to work best for these fish.
 Although they prefer live anchovies, they will hit ghost shrimp, bloodworms, and small strips of anchovy.
 They also will hit artificial lures such as swimbaits.

-Food Value: An excellent eating, mild-flavored fish that is best fried.
+Food Value: An excellent eating, mild-flavored fish that is suitable for mny types of cooking.

 Comments: An attractive rockfish that is rarely abundant at piers but which does visit most of the piers between Port Hueneme and Cayucos each summer.
 Historically an important recreational fish from southern California to Fort Bragg, especially in the Santa Barbara area, but numbers have decreased dramatically in southern California since the 1980s (83% decline between 1980 and 1996).
 One cause may be the drop in the numbers and size of kelp beds, when beds of Macrocystis decrease so do the number of olive rockfish.
 The fish live to at least 30 years with a few fish becoming mature (and reproductive) at 11.3-11.7 inches in 3 years, 50% at 12.9-13.7 inches and 5 years, all mature by 15.2 inches and 8 years.
 They are considered one of the fastest growing rockfish.